adrianhoehne/llama.cpp/docs/development/moe-hot-cache-developer-guide.en.md

 - explicit scheduler regions for hot/cold work,
 - reduced performance counter overhead,
 - strict gating so the normal path remains intact.

+The current default for new hot-cache runs is `--moe-hot-cache-weighting flat`.
+This mode spreads the budget as evenly as possible across observed layers.
+The previous pressure-weighted mode remains available with `--moe-hot-cache-weighting pressure`.

 ## Terminology